will-f-dean-36/matlabx/README.md

 - `Colorbar`: colorbar display support
 - `ChooseColormap`: colormap selection
 - `Box`: square box region creation, activation, selection, movement, and deletion
+- `Point`: point overlay creation, activation, selection, movement, and deletion
-- `Line`: line drawing, endpoint editing, midpoint translation, selection, and deletion
+- `Line`: line drawing, endpoint editing, midpoint translation, symmetric/fixed-angle extension, selection, and deletion
+- `Rectangle`: axis-aligned rectangle drawing, body translation, handle resizing, square/center-constrained resizing, selection, and deletion
+- `RectangleSelect`: drag-box selection of existing overlays, with shift toggling selection membership
-- `DrawRectangle`: one-shot rotated rectangle drawing and measurement annotations
+- `DrawRectangle`: specialized push-style rotated rectangle drawing and measurement annotations

+The interactive overlay tools share a deliberately consistent gesture grammar:

+- click an existing overlay to activate it
+- `alt+click` an overlay body to deactivate; for Line, `alt+click` on a midpoint or endpoint handle primes symmetric extension
+- `shift+extendclick` an overlay to toggle selection membership
+- `control+contextclick` an overlay to delete it
+- drag a body, midpoint, point, or handle to move/edit geometry
+- `shift+doubleclick` empty image space to clear selection for that tool

+Line and rectangle creation use a small screen-pixel drag threshold, so an accidental click does not leave an invisible zero-length line or zero-size rectangle.
+Interactive overlay geometry is clamped to image bounds.

 Tool subclasses inherit from `matlabx.ui.axes.AxesTool`.
 A custom tool usually: